HyperGammaSpaces/SacredEchoes/SacredEchoes_Readme.txt

 - All basic weapons are unbreakable.
   - Equipped weapons have limited durability in most cases.
 Money can be earned from certain boss characters and from dungeons and skirmishes, and you can purchase replacement weapons from the armories in Act 3.
 - Magic costs HP to cast.
-Cost is based on WEXP value.
   - When out of HP to cast a spell, that spell is disarmed until HP is restored enough to cast it.
   - Unit HP is updated visually when casting spells with cost.
 - Hit and Avoid calcs are adjusted to mirror Echoes calcs.